jpverkamp/blog/content/programming/2023/stacklang/06-some-examples.md

 Okay, we've done a lot of math.
 Let's move on ... to more math!

-At this time, I don't yet have {{<wikipedia "complex numbers">}} implemented as a native datatype as I'd like.
+At this time, I don't yet have [[wiki:complex numbers]]() implemented as a native datatype as I'd like.
 But that doesn't matter, since with arbitrarily many parameters and return values, we can just directly implement them!

 ```text
 {